 7. Conversion Rates

-Conversion rates indicate the percentage of visitors to your website who complete a desired goal.
+Conversion rates indicate the percentage of individuals, such as visitors to your website or audience members who engage with your ads, who go on to complete a desired goal.
 High conversion rates mean that your marketing campaign and website are proving to be successful - so it's a metric you really want to pay attention to.

-Whether you're a B2B or B2C business, there is a standard equation to measure your website conversion rates:
+Whether you're a B2B or B2C business, there is a standard equation you can use to measure your website conversion rates:

 Conversion Rate = Total number of conversions / Total number of sessions

 Find the number of sessions to your website, and your conversion metric, through Google Analytics or your Content Management System (CMS).
-Next, find your conversion metric.
-Your conversion metric is dependent on what your goal is, and an example of a conversion metric could be number of orders, form submissions, CTA clicks, number of downloads, or something else.
+Your conversion metric is dependent on what your goal is, and an example of a conversion metric could be number of orders, form submissions, CTA clicks, or number of downloads.
 Once you have these numbers, simply place them into the formula.

 Conversion rate is important because it gives you insight into what works and what doesn't work - ultimately showing you what people or companies want.
 This will help you decide whether or not your strategy is working.